serhan-yilmaz/RokaiXplorer/deploy/README.md

 ```
 This will change the title to be "NewTitle" and display some description under the title.
 Change these as you see fit according to your application.

+Next, to specify what to display on the about page, you will need to provide a markdown file.
+For this purpose, the easiest way is to modify the provided markdown file under ``RokaiXplorer/deploy/description.md``` and write some descriptive text about your application and dataset.
+If you wish to display any images, make sure to place the image files under ```RokaiXplorer/www/``` folder (otherwise the images will not display properly when the application is deployed online).
+After setting up the description file, run the following command to view the changes:
 ```
 options(RokaiXplorer_description_filepath = "deploy/description.md")
 runRokaiXplorer()
 ```
+For more information on preparing a markdown file, you can check out the [Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/).

 ### Step 8: Deploying the application to Shinyapps.io
 #### Creating a shinyapps.io account